Las Vegas is known for its gambling and all-night partying, but there is more to Vegas than those two things!

 (1) Go on a Sightseeing Tour

-If you want to wait until the cool of the evening to explore the Las Vegas Strip, then the Big Bus Night Tour is perfect for you.
+If you want to wait until the cool of the evening to explore the Las Vegas Strip, then the Big Bus Night Tour, or the Adults-Only Night Tour, are perfect for you.

 If you’re a foodie, you might want a local to show you where all the best eats are on this Secret Food Tour.

 If you're looking to get to know the city on a budget, take a look at the pay-what-you-like tours available in Las Vegas here.

 (2) Find Your Vegas Team Spirit